leaf-bci/leaf-bci.github.io/doc/pretraining.md

 4. In the causal branch, let state `i` attend to corrupted windows `0..i` and predict the clean signal in window `i+1`.
 The next-window MSE is computed over the resulting `N-1` predictions.
 5. Optimize `masked_reconstruction_loss + next_window_reconstruction_loss`.

-The causal branch does not prepend a beginning-of-sequence token.
-Training and inference use the same positional indices, avoiding the former one-position shift between the two paths.
+The causal branch uses a consistent positional-indexing convention during training and inference.

 ## Default hyperparameters